Sunday, 24 March 2024

 I'd bought the 'Philadelphia' CD for exactly two songs: the Neil Young song and the Bruce Springsteen song.
 Remember that?
 When you had to buy an entire CD to get maybe two or three songs that you liked?
 Madness.
 Except it had the benefit, didn't it, of accidentally finding tracks like this, that you might never have stumbled across otherwise.

-Gorgeous harmonies and lovely arrangements.
+Gorgeous harmonies and an elegant arrangement.
 Lovely.

 Never Tear Us Apart